rust-lang/rfcs/text/0000-assoc-default-groups.md

    in traits and their implementations which may be used to introduce atomic units of specialization
    (if anything in the group is specialized, everything must be).
+   These groups may be nested and form a [tree of cliques].

 # Motivation
 [motivation]: #motivation